kirbysayshi/ghost-high-fiver/README.md

 Solution is probably to avoid Constructor functions and instead use String/Enum tags for component types???

 But that is just a tangent to the real problem: out of space.
 Do I abandon the entire project?
 Try to start over and fit it into 13k?
 Or skip the competition and continue with the vision?

+### 2018-09-10

+Nearly started from scratch.
+Kept viewport, SpriteSheet, PicoFont.
+Put together a Final Fantasy / JRPG-esque prompt system using global state and some structs.
+Timing/delay provided by async/await.

+This might be possible, if I forego all niceties, like most animation.

+744 bytes remain.